Sunlitspace542/ultrastarfox/README.md

 │   ├── MARIO: .MC MARIO (SuperFX) ASM code
-│   ├── MSG: Message files for English, Japanese, German, and French │   ├── MSPRITES: contains interleaved FXGfx format textures │   ├── PATH: contains all PATH language code (used for some object behaviors) │   ├── SHAPES: contains all shape (model) files
+│   ├── MSG: Message files for English, Japanese, German, and French │   ├── MSPRITES: contains interleaved FXGfx format textures │   ├── MSUDATA: source and macros to construct an MSU-1 data file for data streaming │   ├── PATH: contains all PATH language code (used for some object behaviors) │   ├── SHAPES: contains all shape (model) files
 │   ├── SND: sound/music data